Ohio State nav bar

 The Community Interpreter: Medical Focus

 At this time, The Community Interpreter (TCI): Medical Focus offered through our Center, for Languages, Literatures and Cultures has been temporarily suspended.
+We will update this page as more information comes available about the program.

 You can find out more about preparation for national medical/healthcare interpreting certification by visiting the websites of the CCHI and NBCMI.